TheEmpty/grafana-prowl-notifier/README.md

 How long to wait (in seconds) before retrying a request to the Prowl API.

-### wait_secs_between_notifications `int` default: 0
-How long to wait (in seconds) between sending each notification to the Prowl API.
-Useful to prevent notifications from bunching up and only vibrating or alarming once for a batch.

 ### bind_host `string` default: "0.0.0.0:3333"
 The interface and port to bind the HTTP service to.